levinmr/rspec-snapshot/README.md

     $ bin/console

-### Rake commands

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+### Installing the gem locally

+    $ bundle exec rake install

+### Publishing a new gem version

+* Update the version number in `version.rb`
+* Ensure the changes to be published are merged to the master branch
+* Checkout the master branch locally
+* Run `bundle exec rake release`, which will:
+  * create a git tag for the version
+  * push git commits and tags
+  * push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing